 Usually avoided in pro wrestling, since most of the characters (at least if they fall between the two extremes of "irrelevant" and "universally popular") will switch from Heel to Face and back again (or vice versa) quite a few times over the course of their part in an overall story arc, with other characters all but forgetting about the bad deeds they committed as Heels or the good deeds they committed as Faces (unless a character is explicitly confronted with his/her past).
 However, since World Wrestling Entertainment has a video archive going back to the 1960s and everything (or almost everything) that occurred over the course of that half-century is regarded as canon, it often becomes helpful to play vintage video clips in the montages in order to bring everyone up to speed.
 (Anything that happened in the 1950s or earlier is, for the most part, written off as being the province of the wrestling "territories", ultimately embodied by the National Wrestling Alliance, which has an ongoing history dating back to the late 1940s - and yes, all of those 60-plus years are NWA canon - but from which WWE's original incarnation, Capitol Wrestling Corporation, broke away as early as 1953.)
 When it's convenient, of course, WWE will cheerfully ignore parts of the canon that are fairly unimportant, since only events that have happened since about 1984 (when Hulk Hogan first hit it big) are considered particularly relevant.

-Incredibly, there is at least one WWE personality whose exploits stretch back all the way to the outbreak of World War II, well before the beginning of WWE or NWA: Mae Young, the 90-year-old former United States Women's Champion (a now-defunct title) who appeared on Monday Night Raw as recently as March 2013.
-With an in-ring career spanning literally six decades, Young is generally referred to in Broad Strokes whenever WWE programming discusses her incredible history, usually being hailed as the first nationally prominent female wrestler (not true, although she was part of the very first generation of female wrestlers) and a morale-booster for Americans on the home front during the war in the 1940s (true this time).
-Attempts have been made to construct a title archive for Young, but so many of her victories happened so long ago and were so spottily recorded that this task has proved frustrating; indeed, it's doubtful if Young herself can remember everything.
+Incredibly, there was until very recently at least one WWE personality whose exploits stretch back all the way to the outbreak of World War II, well before the beginning of WWE or NWA: Mae Young (1923-2014), the former United States Women's Champion (a now-defunct title) who appeared on Monday Night Raw as recently as March 2013.
+With an in-ring career spanning literally six decades, Young was generally referred to in Broad Strokes whenever WWE programming discussed her incredible history, usually being hailed as the first nationally prominent female wrestler (not true, although she was part of the very first generation of female wrestlers) and a morale-booster for Americans on the home front during the war in the 1940s (true this time).
+Attempts have been made to construct a title archive for Young, but so many of her victories happened so long ago and were so spottily recorded that this task has proved frustrating; indeed, it's doubtful if Young herself could remember everything.

 WWE fired their continuity editor for pointing out the millions of continuity errors.
 His job was specifically to point out and edit storylines to make sure the continuity worked.